Issue

 Contact your hosting provider and ask them to configure your web server accordingly.

-This rules out any issue with an add-on or with the browser cache.
+Using incognito mode rules out any issue with an add-on or with the browser’s cache.

-In Chrome, at the top right, click More > New Incognito Window.
-A new window appears.
+In the top corner, check for the Incognito icon showing that you are in incognito mode. - A new window appears.
 In the top corner, check for the Incognito icon indicating you are in fact in incognito mode.
-Now, navigate back to Elementor and see if the error persists.
-Also make sure no add-ons are working in incognito mode.
-You may, try a different browser altogether.

 Solve Rocket Loader issue